CSCfi/ELK-demo/README.md

    * modify ansible-inventory file - it should have the DNS to the VM - not the IP
    * modify setup.yml to your liking
-   * after the VM is up - elasticsearch is configured to store everything in /data - change this/symlink as necessary.

 Run ansible:
    * ansible-playbook -i ansible-inventory setup.yml

 Check that elasticsearch is running:
    * see /var/log/elasticsearch/demo.log
+   * elasticsearch is configured to store everything in /data - change this/symlink as necessary if /data has too little space.

 Configure iptables as necessary.
    * Remote TCP ports: 80 and 443 - both are HTTP - not https

 Check access:
    * http://DNStomachine/ should re-direct to kibana3
-   * http://DNStomachine:443/ should re-direct to kibana3
+   * http://DNStomachine:443/ should re-direct to kibana4
    * http://DNStomachine/_cluster/health  -_ should show elasticsearch cluster health

 logstash